nguyendangnamphong/AppDN/readme.md

 If you want to use the user_sql app, the easiest way is to create an additional database container and add it to the docker network `nextcloud-aio`.
 Then the Nextcloud container should be able to talk to the database container using its name.

 ### phpMyAdmin, Adminer or pgAdmin
 It is possible to install any of these to get a GUI for your AIO database.
 The pgAdmin container is recommended.
 You can get some docs on it here: https://www.pgadmin.org/docs/pgadmin4/latest/container_deployment.html.
 For the container to connect to the aio-database, you need to connect the container to the docker network `nextcloud-aio` and use `nextcloud-aio-database` as database host, `oc_nextcloud` as database username and the password that you get when running `sudo docker exec nextcloud-aio-nextcloud grep dbpassword config/config.php` as the password.
-Apart from that there is now a way for the community to add containers: https://github.com/nextcloud/all-in-one/discussions/3061#discussioncomment-7307045

-### Mail server
-You can configure one yourself by using either of these four recommended projects: [Docker Mailserver](https://github.com/docker-mailserver/docker-mailserver/#docker-mailserver), [Mailu](https://github.com/Mailu/Mailu), [Maddy Mail Server](https://github.com/foxcpp/maddy#maddy-mail-server), [Mailcow](https://github.com/mailcow/mailcow-dockerized#mailcow-dockerized-------) or [Stalwart](https://stalw.art/).
-There is now a community container which allows to easily add Stalwart Mail server to AIO: https://github.com/nextcloud/all-in-one/tree/main/community-containers/stalwart

 ## Miscellaneous